Tanzu-Solutions-Engineering/tanzu-platform-workshop/lab-tanzu-platform-developer-experience/workshop/content/02-deploy-our-first-app.md

 Once the deploy is completed, you can navigate to https://www.mgmt.cloud.vmware.com/hub/application-engine/space/details/{{< param  session_name >}}/topology to see the URL for your application under the "Space URL" section of the upper middle of the page.
 Click on the URL to see your application's UI.

 {{< note >}}
-Your application might take a minute to start up and become healthy.
+Your application might take a minute to start up, become healthy and for the app DNS record to propigate to your workstation's DNS servers.
 If the URL doesn't work immediately, give it a minute and try again.
 {{< /note >}}

 Excellent!
 With minimal fuss and no knowledge of Kubernetes, you were able to deploy a containerized application in just a few minutes.
 Now, let's move on to the next section to explore this process in a little more depth.